phamquiluan/RCAEval/README.md

   * [Acknowledgments](#acknowledgments)

-## Installation
+## Setup

-We maintain 3 separate environments (`default`, `rcd` and `fges`) due to the dependency constraints of certain methods.
-Detailed installation instructions for all environments can be found in [INSTALL.md](INSTALL.md).
+Detailed setup/installation instructions for all methods can be found in [SETUP.md](SETUP.md).
 The `default` environment, are used for most methods, can be easily installed as follows.

 Open your terminal and run the following commands